truthly/magicmake/README.md

 contains human readable instructions.

-There are probably many other reasons why this tool is a bad idea in general, but is meant to provide a lazy method way to build projects, when really insisting on trying to automate the process, that sometimes works and sometimes doesn't, might might be acceptable to some users.
+There are probably many other reasons why this tool is a bad idea in general, but is meant to provide a lazy way to build projects, when really insisting on trying to automate the process, that sometimes works and sometimes doesn't, which might be acceptable to some users, in some cases.

 <h2 id="dependencies">3.
 Dependencies</h2>